-NON-PARISHIONER
+NON-PARISHIONER RATE

-Families who are not parishioners of St. Patrick Parish will be assessed a \$1500 tuition surcharge for 1 child and an additional \$750 for each additional child.
+Families who are not parishioners of Our Lady of Humility / St. Patrick Parish will be assessed a \$1500 tuition surcharge for 1 child and an additional \$750 for additional child.
+This replaces the tithing of the parishioner family.

-REGISTRATION:
+REGISTRATION

-Non-refundable Registration Fee (Paid in January): \$200 per family

-Book Fee (Paid in February): \$200 per child

-Technology Maintenance Fee (Paid in March): \$200 per child
+Non-refundable Registration Fee (Paid in January for current families) \$200 Book Fee (Half paid in January / Half paid in February) \$200 Technology Maintenance Fee (Paid in February) \$200

-GRADE SPECIFIC FEES:
+GRADE SPECIFIC FEES

-Chromebook Leasing Fee (Paid in August): \$175 per child (Additional Grade Level Fees Determined in August)
+Chromebook Leasing Fee (Paid in August) \$175 per child (Additional Grade Level Fees Determined in August / No Tuition Payment is Required in August)